folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

 We can select the lines in the mask and fit them.
-But one of the line depths becomes negative!
+But some of the line depths becomes negative!
 The negative line depth is indicated by the light blue line in the plot that goes up from 1, rather than down.
 This may be numerically the best fit, but clearly this is a non-physical solution.

 ```{image} MaskUI_images/complex-fit-bad.png
 :alt: fit depths getting negative depths